-The church has cooperated with the people of Shikokho to build a Medical Clinic (opened in 1995), housing for visiting doctors and full time nursing staff (completed in 1998), and supported the addition of a Maternity Wing (completed in 2003).
-The Clinic serves the approximately 3,000 residents of the village, along with a population of nearly 30,000 within walking distance of the Clinic.
+The church cooperated with the people of Shikokho to build a medical clinic (opened in 1995), housing for visiting doctors and full-time nursing staff (completed in 1998), and support for the addition of a maternity wing (completed in 2003).
+The clinic serves approximately 3,000 residents of the village, along with a population of nearly 30,000 people within walking distance of it.

-The Medical Clinic provides care for everyone, regardless of their ability to pay.
+The clinic provides care for everyone, regardless of their ability to pay.
 Health insurance is unknown and unaffordable, but small payments for medical services are received when a family has the means to do so.
 Two government-paid nurses are supposed to be provided, but other staff often work for little or no salary.
-CCPC has often tried to provide some compensation to non-government paid staff.
+CCPC has often tried to provide some compensation to non-government-paid staff.

-The church has also provided annual scholarship assistance to the primary and secondary schools, assisted in purchasing school uniforms, and provided books for the library and replaced textbooks at the secondary school.
-A few scholarships have been awarded for post high school community nursing school.
-Other contributions have included bicycles and trailers to the clinic and to the schools, manual sewing machines and typewrites, and homemade blankets for the Maternity Wing.
+The church has also provided annual scholarship assistance to the primary and secondary schools, assisted in purchasing school uniforms, provided books for the library, and replaced textbooks at the secondary school.
+A few scholarships have been awarded for post-high school community nursing school.
+Other contributions have included bicycles and trailers to the clinic and to the schools, manual sewing machines and typewrites, and homemade blankets for the maternity wing.
 The total of contributions made by the church and by members individually over the 15 years of the mission partnership have been substantial.

-In 1995, a mission team of thirteen CCPC members visited the village to assist in the final completion of the Medical Clinic and to join with the Shikokho Women’s Group and the people of the village to celebrate the official opening “harambee” ceremony of the medical clinic with the Minister of Health.
+In 1995, a mission team of 13 CCPC members visited the village to assist in the final completion of the medical clinic and to join with the Shikokho Women’s Group and the people of the village to celebrate the official opening “harambee” ceremony of the medical clinic with the Minister of Health.

 In 2004, a mission team of nine church members went to Shikokho.
-Those participants were David Aluvale, Gretchen Donaldson, Linda and Phil English, Duke McCall, Jim Shelhamer, Louise White, Rev. Steve Robertson and A.T.
+Those participants were David Aluvale, Gretchen Donaldson, Linda and Phil English, Duke McCall, Jim Shelhamer, Louise White, the Rev. Steve Robertson, and A.T.
 Miller (from the University of Michigan and advisor to the partnership).
-The purpose of the trip was to bring greetings from the people of CCPC and Washington, D.C. to the people of Shikokho, to celebrate the opening of the Shikokho Medical Clinic Maternity Wing, and to support the members of the community in several self-development initiatives.
+The purpose of the trip was to bring greetings from the people of CCPC and Washington, D.C., to the people of Shikokho, to celebrate the opening of the Shikokho Medical Clinic’s maternity wing, and to support the members of the community in several self-development initiatives.

-In July 2011, Pastor Molly Blythe Teichert and CCPC members Cameron Donaldson, Gretchen Donaldson and Jim Shelhamer, returned to Shikokho to visit the facility and donate two new classrooms in honor of Ginny Spevak.
+In July 2011, the Rev. Molly Blythe Teichert and CCPC members Cameron Donaldson, Gretchen Donaldson, and Jim Shelhamer returned to Shikokho to visit the facility and donate two new classrooms in honor of Ginny Spevak.